 If you have recently purchased your first kitten, one of the first things you should do is train it to use a litter box.
 Luckily it is not a difficult task, and if you keep reading, we will provide you with a step-by-step guide to do just that.
 We’ll also cover the tools you need and alternatives you can use along with the step-by-step tutorial.

 Do I Need to Hire a Professional?

 In the majority of cases, we wouldn’t say a professional is necessary.
 Most cats are born with the instinct to cover their poop and actively seek out a spot where it’s possible to do so.
-Since they’re not many places in your home suitable for this task besides the litter box, your cat will likely find it quickly and use it properly without any additional instruction.
+Since there are not many places in your home suitable for this task besides the litter box, your cat will likely find it quickly and use it properly without any additional instruction.

 The only equipment you need to train your cat is a litter box, a scooper, and the cat litter.

 There are dozens of brands of litter boxes available, and the kind you get is mostly a matter of personal choice, but there are a few things to remember.
 Soft cheap plastic scratches easily when the cat digs.
 These scratches hold urine and cause the litter box to smell bad.
 A harder, higher-quality plastic will resist scratches, and you will use it longer before it starts to have an odor.

 A litter box with high sides will make it more difficult for the cat to kick litter onto your floor.

 Covered litter boxes retain even more litter, and they can also keep the smell inside, but they can also create an unpleasant bathroom experience for your cat, and it may choose not to use them.
 It might even choose to go on the floor instead.
 Covered litter boxes are also bad for cats with respiratory issues because there tends to be a lot more dust.